KennethLeeJE8/tftanalysis_set3/README.md

 - Best champions to hold that are in the most successful comps (Highest winrate)
 - To know which items go on which champions and which champions go with an item, given already built or need to slam

+The application for this is to apply this data analysis to future sets to better understand the game and understand what is meta at the moment.

 # Data Cleaning